Talaat Zakaria

-Talaat Zakaria (طلعت زكريا; 18 December 1960 – 8 October 2019) was an Egyptian comedic actor.
+Talaat Zakaria (طلعت زكريا; 18 December 1960 – 8 October 2019) was an Egyptian actor.
 In 1984, Zakaria graduated from The Higher Institute of Dramatic Art of Egypt and began his acting career by taking bit roles in many movies, plays, and television shows.

 Biography

 In 2005, Zakaria earned his big break when he played his first leading role in the film Haha w Tofaha with the famous Egyptian actress Yasmin Abdulaziz.
 This film marked his rise from bit actor to comedic leading-man status in Egyptian cinema.

 Zakaria died on 8 October 2019 from an inflammation of the brain at age 58.